gforceroy/algos-and-big-O/README.md

 Even mild inputs become too huge when your software is O(2n).
 Add one additional item to the entry and twice the time.
 Two things are added and double again.

-## Some Examples of big O notation?
+## Some Examples of Big O Notation?

 ### Example 1:- O(1)
 ```